dmcarrington/nostr-mcp-server/README.md

 5. `getSentZaps`: Fetches zaps sent by a user, including detailed payment information
 6. `getAllZaps`: Fetches both sent and received zaps for a user, clearly labeled with direction and totals
 7. `searchNips`: Search through Nostr Implementation Possibilities (NIPs) with relevance scoring
+8. `sendAnonymousZap`: Prepare an anonymous zap to a profile or event, generating a lightning invoice for payment

 All tools fully support both hex public keys and npub format, with user-friendly display of Nostr identifiers.